perakakis/CoVidAffect/README.md

 **covid_diagnosed** – Binary flag (‘Yes’ or ‘No’) to code whether the participant was diagnosed with COVID-19 during the past week.

-**covid_house_diagnosed** – Binary flag (‘Yes’ or ‘No’) to code whether another resident was diagnosed with COVID-19 during the past week.
+**covid_residence_diagnosed** – Binary flag (‘Yes’ or ‘No’) to code whether another resident was diagnosed with COVID-19 during the past week.

 **covid_family_diagnosed** – Binary flag (‘Yes’ or ‘No’) to code whether another family member, or beleved person (not among the house residents) was diagnosed with COVID-19 during the past week.